Recognizing and Assessing Chart Patterns

 (4) Double Tops / Bottoms Patterns

-Double Tops / Bottoms are common chart patterns.
-These patterns signify the existence of very strong demand or supply level.
-Double Tops / Bottoms are confirmed when the price has hit twice a key support or resistance level and proved unable to breakthrough.
+Double Tops and Bottoms are common chart patterns that indicate very strong demand or supply levels.
+They are confirmed when the price tests a key support or resistance level twice but fails to break through.

 (5) Triple Tops / Bottoms Patterns